A sobering thought of how some people manage to get through a day w/o a map and flashlight

 “That’s it!”
 I yelled, and pounded the countertop.
 “No more!
 I’m taking the damned place off the market and you’ll just have to get used to living here.
 No new house in the country; no garden; no nothin’ but these same ol’ digs!
-Ya got it?
+Ya got that?
 It’s over with!”

 “Wrong again, bucko!
-I’m done livin’ here and I’m not gonna live with you!”
+I’m done with livin’ here and I’m not gonna live with you!”
 She bellowed, followed by a stiff finger to my chest.

 At that instant as if saved by the bell, the security buzzer rang.
 I snatched the phone from its hook only to hear this phony, cutesy female voice say: “Hi there, we’re here.”